rocket-pool/docs.rocketpool.net/docs/en/node-staking/provisioning/overview.md

 Before provisioning your node for staking, please make sure you've done the following:

 - Set up a node machine (or virtual machine) and secured it (via the [Securing your Node](../securing-your-node) guide)
-- Have the Smartnode [installed](../installing/overview) and [configured](../config/overview) on it
+- Have the Smart Node [installed](../installing/overview) and [configured](../config/overview) on it

 ## Guides

-[Starting Rocket Pool](../starting-rp) will show you how to start the Smartnode services for each mode and how to check on the sync progress of your Execution and Consensus clients.
+[Starting Rocket Pool](../starting-rp) will show you how to start the Smart Node services for each mode and how to check on the sync progress of your Execution and Consensus clients.

-[Creating a New Wallet](../wallet-init) walks through the process of creating a brand new wallet with the Smartnode if this is your first time setting up a node.
+[Creating a New Wallet](../wallet-init) walks through the process of creating a brand new wallet with the Smart Node if this is your first time setting up a node.

 [Importing / Recovering an Existing Wallet](../recovering-rp.mdx) is an alternative to creating a new wallet.
 Use this guide if you already have a node wallet that you want to recover onto your node (or if you're migrating from a service like Allnodes to your own hardware).